zammad/zammad-admin-documentation/system/data-privacy.rst

    don’t worry—those articles are for a ticket that belongs to someone else, and no longer contain any reference to the sender’s identity.

-🚮 I removed a customer, my reporting now is off!
+🚮 I removed a customer, now my reporting is off!
-   When removing users and their ticket, all references are removed.
+   When removing users and their tickets, all references are removed.
    This also affects e.g. Reporting - these information are lost.